Why has innovation slowed down? (Or has it?)

 I do not like Maslow’s hierarchy of needs.
-I don’t like it because it’s made up, yet people treat it as a universal law.
-But it’s an invention.
+My reason is that while it seems sensible, it’s largely made up.
+It’s mostly an invention.
 It’s an interesting invention but we’ve taken it to be definitive, which it isn’t.
-Maslow made observations, mostly about American culture and formed them into a framework we often take as predictive for the entire species.
-There are plenty of other frameworks, including ones that recognize needs are not hierarchical, an observation about your own life that’s easy to make when you stop to consider: do you organize your meals hierarchically? your day? your week?
+Maslow made observations, mostly about American culture and formed them into a framework we take as predictive for all people.
+Yet there are plenty of other frameworks, including ones that recognize needs are not hierarchical, an observation about your own life that’s easy to make when you stop to consider: do you organize your meals hierarchically? your day? your week?
 The worthy long and short term ambitions you have likely cut across the “hierarchy” in dozens of reasonable ways.

 Recently Carr wrote about the arc of innovation, suggesting that there’s a hierarchy of innovation much like Maslow’s.
 Carr does point out some of the hierarchy’s flaws, but he still, maddeningly, uses a triangular hierarchy for his model for innovation.
 (It’s like the insanity of people making everything into periodic tables.
 What is wrong with you people?)
 It was always dumb that Maslow, if it was his choice, made it a pyramid.
 Why is the top level so small? is it really smaller in space?
 Does the smaller size suggest it’s easier to fulfill?
 What does it mean?
 It’s just bad design.